 Route highlights: old villages and the airport in one loop

 The defining feature of this line is its one-way loop — a single bus circles the southeastern half of Magong and Penghu Airport in a fixed order, rather than running bi-directionally like most Penghu routes.
 Along the way, Tsai Ting-lan Mansion (stop 21) is the former residence of Tsai Ting-lan, the first person from Penghu to earn the jinshi degree (the highest level of the Qing imperial examination, which he passed in 1844 during the Daoguang reign).
-Located in Xingren Village, the mansion is a designated county-level historic site.
+Located in Xingren Village, the mansion was designated a county-level historic monument in 1988 and reopened to the public after restoration in 2013; admission is free, but on-site management is contracted out and opening days are not fixed — check with the Penghu County Cultural Affairs Bureau (or call 06-9213822) before visiting.
 The villages of Caiyuan, Xingren, and Wukan retain many traditional coral-stone (basalt) houses and temple buildings.
-Wukan Jinghai Temple is one of the main Wang Ye (royal lord) worship centres on the main island of Penghu, dedicated to the Five Royal Lords, and draws large crowds during the Welcoming and Sending of the Kings festival (typically held every three years).
+Wukan Jinghai Temple, founded in 1737 (Qianlong era), enshrines Wenheng Dijun (Lord Guan) as its principal deity together with the Wang Ye lords surnamed Zhao, Kang, Yan, Ye, and Chi; it holds the “Qianqiu Baojian” Welcoming-the-Kings procession on a three-year cycle, with annual dates published by the temple and the cultural bureau.

 For everyday transport, Route 0765 serves three groups at once: residents travelling to Huimin Hospital, Tri-Service Penghu Branch, and Penghu Hospital (including the ER); travellers heading to or from Penghu Airport; and visitors exploring Tsai Ting-lan Mansion, Xingren Reservoir, and the Wukan coastline.
 For independent travellers who prefer not to rent a scooter, it is one of the few bus options that covers the full southeastern village belt of Magong in a single loop.